ndmen/nodejsethereum/README.md

 # nodejsethereum

-This application receives balance from an Ethereum address
+This application receives balance from an Ethereum address every 60 seconds and save to file log.txt

 ## Installation